notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 player should have the option to give up at any time TODO: this

-if the player fails to find the answer within six turns or gives up, they lose. if the answer is found they win. an appropiate message should be printed TODO: check six turns
+~~if the player fails to find the answer within six turns or gives up, they lose. if the answer is found they win. an appropiate message should be printed~~

 MUST HAVES: